exyi/diplomka/diplomka/text/4-implementation-6-web-gallery.md

 ## basepairs.datmos.org applicaton {#sec:impl-webapp}

-In section [-@sec:tuning-app], we have introduced a web application for browsing the various sets of basepairs (available at https://basepairs.datmos.org/, with the source code attached to this work).
+In [section @sec:tuning-app], we have introduced a web application for browsing the various sets of basepairs (available at https://basepairs.datmos.org/, with the source code attached to this work).
 In this section, we would like to uncover some inner working, software design choices and explain advanced usage options.

 TODO